harvard-lil/website-static/app/_interviews/tyler-mcmullen.md

 slug: tyler-mcmullen
 image: tyler-mcmullen.png
 bio: >
-  Tyler McMullen is a co-founder and Fellow at Fastly, a cloud computing company that focuses on content delivery network services and infrastructure.
+  Tyler McMullen is a co-founder and Fellow at <a href="https://www.fastly.com/" target="_blank">Fastly</a>, a cloud computing company that focuses on content delivery network services and infrastructure.
 date: 2025-01-30
-pull-quote: "My first step is to take that money and turn it into a self-sustaining fund."
+quote-card: "Where is the next generation going to come from?
+Where is the funding for that next generation going to come from as well?"
 custom-css: ['interview-series']
 ---